sipelab/docs/source/content/Projects/Pass Python object to Subprocess.md

 # Goal:

-Pass the ExperimentConfig class object to a [[PsychoPy]] subprocess
+Pass the ExperimentConfig class object to a [[Resources/Software/PsychoPy]] subprocess

 # Purpose: